oroinc/documentation/user_guide/intro_log_in_and_edit_profile.rst

 |

-- Click the :guilabel:`Generate Key` button next to the API Key label
+- Click the :guilabel:`Generate Key` button next to the API Key label.

-- Copy and use the key generated
+- Copy and use the key generated.

 .. caution::